sheetguard/sguard/README.md

 ### Prerequisites

 We have released our tool SGuard as an executable jar file and tested it on Windows 10 installed with Java 8.
-For  full functionality, we strongly encourage users to execute SGuard on Windows 10, since its partial functionality need platform-dependent DLL files used by the Z3 constraint solver.
+For  full functionality, we strongly encourage users to execute SGuard on Windows, since its partial functionality need platform-dependent DLL files used by the Z3 constraint solver.

 ### Demonstration